GeminiDRSoftware/astrodata/README.md

 `astrodata` is a package for managing astronomical data through a uniform interface.
 It is designed to be used with the
-[Astropy package][astropy link]. `astrodata` was created for use as part of the [`DRAGONS`][DRAGONS link] data reduction pipeline, but it is now implemented to be useful for any astronomical data reduction or analysis project.
+[Astropy package][astropy link]. `astrodata` was created for use as part of the [`DRAGONS`][DRAGONS link] data reduction pipeline.
+It is now distributed as a standalone package.
+With an added data mapping module, it can be used for any astronomical data reduction or analysis project.

 Unlike managing files using the ``astropy.io.fits`` package alone, ``astrodata`` is designed to be extendible to any data format, and to parse, respond to, and